 Counts towards training cost if enrolled in Training Program same season

-This includes the use of all the necessary equipment and a temporary membership in the Rochester Area Flyers (RAF) and the US Hang Gliding Association (USHPA).
+The deposit covers all equipment and temporary membership in the Rochester Area Flyers (RAF) and the US Hang Gliding Association (USHPA).

 You need to have your own health insurance.

-Proof of health insurance is required at the beginning of the cours.
+Proof of health insurance is required at the beginning of the training season.